lvcongqing/RemoteInstaller/README.md

 RemoteInstaller
 ===============

-The remote installation tool based on linux.
+The remote installation application tool based on linux.